two-torial/two-torial/docs/games/ongekibrightmemory/setup.md

     appdata=../../AppData
     ```

-#### `[gfx]`
+---

+### Setting launch options

 !!! tip ""

-    - Set `windowed` to `0` to run in fullscreen mode and `1` to run in windowed mode.
-    - If you have multiple monitors and you're running in fullscreen mode (`windowed=0`),
+    Right click `App\package\start.bat`, select `Edit`.
+Locate the line that launches `mu3` and edit it according to your preferences:

+    ```bat hl_lines="6"
+    @echo off

+    pushd %~dp0

+    start "AM Daemon" /min inject -d -k mu3hook.dll amdaemon.exe -f -c config_common.json config_server.json config_client.json
+    inject -d -k mu3hook.dll mu3 -screen-fullscreen 0 -popupwindow -screen-width 1080 -screen-height 1920
+    taskkill /f /im amdaemon.exe > nul 2>&1

+    echo.
+    echo Game processes have terminated
+    pause
+    ```

+??? tip "Launch options"
+    * `-screen-fullscreen 0`: windowed
+    * `-screen-fullscreen 0 -popupwindow`: borderless windowed
+    * `-screen-fullscreen 1`: exclusive fullscreen
+    * `-screen-width <W> -screen-height <H>`: resolution
+    ??? warning "Note about resolution"
+        - The service menu will only render correctly at 1080x1920.
+        - This can be fixed with a patch.
-    set `monitor` to the index of the monitor you want to run the game on.
+    * `-monitor <N>`: the monitor to run the game on
     ??? info "Getting the monitor index"
         Navigate to Windows display settings.
 Each monitor should be assigned a number.
-    The monitor index is that number minus one.
-For example, monitor 2 means monitor index 1.
+        The monitor index is that number.
+For example, monitor 2 means `-monitor 2`.
 ---

 ### Connecting to a network